 Mauricio Silva has been the Columban Interreligious Dialogue Coordinator since 2017.
 His main focus is on building positive relationships between people of different faith traditions and cultures and supporting grassroot initiatives that embrace and celebrate the wonderful diversity of the city of Birmingham.

-To register your interest please email firstname.lastname@example.org.
-Full details of then event and the Zoom link will be sent to each participant before each event.
-You will need access to the internet plus a laptop, computer, tablet of phone on which to access Zoom.
+To register your interest please email email@example.com.
+Full details of the event and the Zoom link will be sent to each participant before each event.
+You will need access to the internet plus a laptop, computer, tablet or phone on which to access Zoom.